Microsoft wins $480M contract to supply US Army with HoloLens

 "We want the people of this country and especially the people who serve this country to know that we at Microsoft have their backs," Smith wrote in a blog post.

-Representatives for Microsoft and the Army didn't immediately respond to requests for comment.
+Representatives for the Army didn't immediately respond to a request for comment.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.